pratik-js/auth-all/README.md

 # auth-all
-auth using multiple api in node.js with angular
+auth using multiple api in node.js with new angular